Finishing a Basement

 The photo to the right is a view when entering the house from the front door.
 You can see that the floors and existing yellow pine and gumwood woodwork have been refinished.
 We moved the bathroom door which formerly opened directly into the front hall toward the front door behind us.

-Note that the 45 degree angle on the bathroom wall creates an open view, which had formerly been restricted by a 90 degree corner and the now completely eliminated rear hall.
+Note that the 45-degree angle on the bathroom wall creates an open view, which had formerly been restricted by a 90-degree corner and the now completely eliminated rear hall.

 Factors to consider when finishing a basement:

-basement_layoutEmergency Egress window: Required when basement shall be a livable space.
+Emergency Egress Window: Required when the basement shall be a livable space.
 No bedrooms shall be built in basements without emergency egress and sufficient light and ventilation.
 Sill height of window above floor: Not to exceed 44″.
 Minimum opening area: = 5.7 sq. ft.
 Minimum opening height = 24″.
 Minimum opening width: = 24″.
 Double hung windows used for emergency escape shall be permitted to have a net clear opening of 3.3 square ft.
 Ceiling height: minimum 7′ 0″ finished.

-Basement insulation: How this is done is crucial in order to prevent mold and possible water damage.
-Your basement walls must be poured concrete, not brick, stone or block, and there should be no history of water infiltration.
+Basement insulation: How this is done is crucial to prevent mold and possible water damage.
+Your basement walls must be poured concrete, not brick, stone, or block, and there should be no history of water infiltration.
 The minimum insulation requirement is only R-9 for basement walls.
-Before any framing was done, we attached 2″ tongue and groove rigid foam insulation board to the interior basement walls with construction adhesive and concrete screws.
+Before any framing was done, we attached a 2″ tongue and groove rigid foam insulation board to the interior basement walls with construction adhesive and concrete screws.
 This Building Science page shows how.
 The bottom plate of all basement walls must be pressure-treated wood.
 After finishing our framing, we further insulated the walls with unfaced R-15 fiberglass batts, creating a total of R-24.
 Adding plastic sheathing over the studs would have created a vapor envelope, so no further vapor barrier was needed before installing the Georgia Pacific Densarmor Plus fiberglass faced drywall, which is much more mildew resistant than other products.
 See Bob Villa’s video.

 waltham_stairs

-Previous stairs to basement in Waltham house
+Previous stairs to the basement in Waltham house

-Bulkhead egress: A bulkhead door that has a vertical travel to ground level at or less than eight feet is acceptable as a means of egress according to the MA and national building codes.
-Check with local fire chief or inspector regarding bulkheads.
+Bulkhead egress: A bulkhead door that has vertical travel to ground level at or less than eight feet is acceptable as a means of egress according to the MA and national building codes.
+Check with the local fire chief or inspector regarding bulkheads.
 The minimum headroom in all parts of the stairway shall not be less than six feet six inches (1981 mm) measured vertically from the sloped plane adjoining the tread nosing or from the floor surface of the landing or platform.
 The 36-inch exit door shall be side-hinged.

-Windows and Ventilation: Each habitable room must have the equivalent of 8% of its floor area in exterior glazing, with half of glass areas to be operable.
+Windows and Ventilation: Each habitable room must have the equivalent of 8% of its floor area in exterior glazing, with half of the glass areas to be operable.
 Construction of basement egress window Bilco Scapewell basement windows.
 Exception: The glazed areas shall not be required where artificial light and a mechanical ventilation system are provided.
 The minimum ventilation rates shall be 50 cfm (23.6 L/s) for intermittent ventilation or 20 cfm (9.4 L/s) for continuous ventilation.

 Ceilings: Minimum 7′ ceiling height.
 In existing structures where a 7-foot ceiling height cannot be obtained, it is considered non-habitable space.
-Beams and girders shall not project more than 6 inches below the the 7′ ceiling height in the livable area.
+Beams and girders shall not project more than 6 inches below the 7′ ceiling height in the livable area.

-Smoke Detectors: Hard wired smoke detectors.
+Smoke Detectors: Hard-wired smoke detectors.

 Minimum bedroom size: 70 square feet, with the least dimension being 7 feet.
-Room must be heated.Update:
+The room must be heated.

-Update: In March 2010 the town of Waltham MA received a record rainfall, and for the first time in the known history for this home the basement was flooded.
-The bottom of the drywall on the interior walls was damaged, but the Georgia Pacific Densarmor panels used on the basement’s perimeter walls was not affected by the moisture!
+Update: In March 2010 the town of Waltham MA received a record rainfall, and for the first time in the known history of this home the basement was flooded.
+The bottom of the drywall on the interior walls was damaged, but the Georgia Pacific Densarmor panels used on the basement’s perimeter walls were not affected by the moisture!
 I cut out the bottom 6″ of all drywall and allowed the wall cavities to dry out.
 I then installed 1″ x 8″ baseboards over these openings so that in the case of future flood events the baseboards could be simply unscrewed from the walls to allow drying.
 The town did receive another record rainfall later that year, but the basement remained dry.

-2 thoughts on “Finishing a basement”
+2 thoughts on “Finishing a Basement”

 1. Hi Gordon!
 You mention in this post that your concrete to joist height was 7′ 1″ so I was wondering what you used for flooring and ceiling that only used up 1″ of height?
 (I could not tell from the photos.)